civilcode/playbook/guides/practices/pair-programming.md

 ## Getting Started

-Before starting a new pairing session, one of the members should get the pairing station up and ready.
+Before starting a new pairing session

+1. one of the members prepares the workstation
+2. negotations are completed, e.g. themes; when to take breaks and lunch

+*Note: breaks are very important to take.
+Try to take a break every 1.5 hours for 15 mins.*

 ### Git user